 The Disney Vacation Club is a timeshare program.
 While it’s ostensibly more flexible than traditional timeshares, it still represents an important financial commitment.

-One of the first things to ask yourself if you’re thinking about getting a DVC membership is whether you’re ready to make this commitment.
+One of the first things to ask yourself if you’re considering getting a DVC membership is whether you’re ready to commit.

 Does a DVC Membership Make Sense for You?